aboutas/SamplingFlink/README.md

 Loaded into a Kafka topic (Removed in last version) Read From Kafka topic (Removed in last version) // Comment code,  Lose Tuples cause Time events.//

-#How To Run :
+# How To Run :
-1)Run FirstPAssMain
+* Run FirstPAssMain
-2)Run SecondPassMain
+* Run SecondPassMain

 # How To Run Using Kafka:
-1)Run FirstPassMain
+* Run FirstPassMain
-2)Run KafkaMain
+* Run KafkaMain
-3)Run SecondPassMain
+* Run SecondPassMain

 # Upcoming Updates :
 Resolving Time Issues, New KafkaConsumer (Connection between first and second Flink jobs).